ansibleplaybookbundle/rhpam-apb/README.md

 ### RH-SSO

-Configures authentication of Business Central, Business Central Monitoring and KIE Execution Servers against an existing Red Hat Single Sign-On instance.
+Configures authentication of Business Central, Business Central Monitoring and KIE Process Servers against an existing Red Hat Single Sign-On instance.

 The user and password is only needed when during the startup it is necessary to create the client and secret on the provided realm.
 If it already exists, these fields can be left empty.